pageboard/server/README.md

 - webkitgtk 2.20 (for prerender)
 - vips 8.6 (for image)

-all of which are trivial to install on a debian or fedora operating system.
+All of which are some apt or dnf away on debian or fedora operating systems.

-The server module requires more tools (iptables, nginx, memcached, upcache).
+New sites built to run within pageboard should depend on client modules, which are maintained in the `@pageboard/client` module.

+Pageboard also works best when served behind `@pageboard/proxy`.

 dev install
 -----------

-Install submodules:
-npm run submodules
+First checkout all git submodules using `git submodules update`, then install them and link them in node_modules using `make`.

 modules
 -------